will2dai4/will2dai4/README.md

 ## Hi there, I'm William, a computer science student at the University of Waterloo! 👋

 ### 🤖 About me:
 The world is MY oyster.
-Incoming at Fable Security.
+SWE at Fable Security.

 ### 📫 How to reach me:
 ![Mail](https://img.shields.io/badge/william.dai@uwaterloo.ca-gray?style=for-the-badge)